prezi/logbox/README.md

 Also, you want log lines to be put into a directory nominated by the date the line is associated with.

-Finally, you want to get rid of the clutter and transform these lines into a better shape.
+Finally, you want to get rid of the clutter and transform these lines into better shape.

-Let's look at this configuration file (more explanation below):
+Let's look at this configuration file (there's more explanation below):

 ```javascript
 {